 Ultimately, while it has a lot to offer, it doesn’t have as many safety positives as others.
 It lasts basically the same amount of time with no real reasons to slide it higher on the list.
 It also has several instances of not living out its promised lifespan, which isn’t particularly favorable when you need it to last.
 This is especially true if you go long periods without checking.

-Whether you have a dog that lives outside or your dog had a recent litter of puppies, you will want to make sure they have a heat source when they’re outdoors.
+Whether you have a dog that lives outside in a kennel or your dog had a recent litter of puppies, you will want to make sure they have a heat source when they’re outdoors.
 While it may seem like choosing the right lamp would be easy, there are some things you want to take into consideration when picking the best heat lamp for your dog.
 Read on to learn more about how to find a heat lamp that is safe for your dog.

 Amount of Emitted Heat